-Example: To defrost for 2 minutes.
+Example: Example: To defrost for 2 minutes.

-TIME DEFROST 1.
-Touch TIME DEFROST.
+DEFROST 1.
+Touch DEFROST 3 times.

-2 0 0 Enter the defrosting time you want.
+2 0 0 2.
+Enter the defrosting time you want.

-START ENTER (9) Touch START/ENTER.
+3. Touch START/ENTER.
 (Defrost starts)

 When the defrost time is over, four beeps will sound and COOK END will display.